-By default, Codacy does normal Git clones that do not include submodules to ensure that we only clone necessary repositories.
+By default, Codacy does normal Git clones that don't include submodules to ensure that we only clone necessary repositories.
 However, if your organization needs to use submodules, please contact us at email@example.com asking to enable submodules on Codacy.

 After we enabled submodules for your organization, do the following:

-If you are using Codacy Self-hosted, you must update the license.
+If you're using Codacy Self-hosted, you must update the license.

 If your submodules are: